 Metrics appear in Tableau Catalog

-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Online and Tableau Server.
+Starting in 2019.3, Tableau Catalog is available with Data Management in Tableau Online and Tableau Server.
 When the Tableau Catalog is enabled in your environment, you can see metrics in the Catalog lineage tool, and metrics affected by data quality warnings display those warnings.
 For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.

 When you have metrics defined for the numbers you want to monitor, it's important to know if the data that the metrics rely on are impacted in any way.
 You can use Catalog in a couple of ways to know this.
 First, data quality warnings set on the data your metric is based on show on the metric.
 These warnings appear when you open a metric in Tableau Mobile, and in Tableau Server and Tableau Online when you hover over a metric in grid view and on the metric details page, as shown below: